If you are new to heart rate monitor training, the following heart rate monitor overview gives you a quick guide.

 Where can I use a heart rate monitor?

-I hope that this heart rate monitor overview gives you a pretty good overall picture of using a heart rate monitor in training.
+Hope that this short heart rate monitor overview gives you a basic overall picture of using a heart rate monitor in training.
+There are many excellent advanced sources of information available on the web.